Blessing1-bit/digitaltransformations/README.md

 <h2>Problem Statement</h2>

-- Limited functionalities: The customer service team is unable to effectively manage customer's orders,
+- **Limited functionalities**: The customer service team is unable to effectively manage customer's orders,
-- Poor Integration: The current system is unable to connect with other systems thereby leading to data inconsistency.
+- **Poor Integration**: The current system is unable to connect with other systems thereby leading to data inconsistency.
-- Slow Performance: The sales team spends a significant amount of time generating reports reducing their performance and productivity.
+- **Slow Performance**: The sales team spends a significant amount of time generating reports reducing their performance and productivity.
-- Lack of Mobile Access: The on-site support field technicians are not able to access customer's critical information for effective installation.
+- **Lack of Mobile Access**: The on-site support field technicians are not able to access customer's critical information for effective installation.
-- High Maintenance Cost: The asset sustenance department spends a significant amount maintaining the outdated system resulting in frequent crashes.
+- **High Maintenance Cost**: The asset sustenance department spends a significant amount maintaining the outdated system resulting in frequent crashes.
 <br />

 <h2>Business Impact</h2>